scaleway/serverless-scaleway-functions/README.md

 The different parameters are:
 * `service.name`: your namespace name
 * `provider.runtime`: the runtime of your functions (check the supported runtimes above)
-* `provider.env`: environment variables attached to your namespace are injectedto all your namespace functions
+* `provider.env`: environment variables attached to your namespace are injected to all your namespace functions
 * `scwToken`: Scaleway token you got in prerequisites
 * `scwOrganization`: Scaleway org id you got in prerequisites
 * `package.exclude`: usually, you don't need to configure it.
 Enable to exclude directories from the deployment